Structured vs. unstructured data: A complete guide

-As there are pros and cons of structured data, unstructured data also has strengths and weaknesses for specific business needs.
+As with the pros and cons of structured data, unstructured data also has strengths and weaknesses for specific business needs.
 Some of its benefits include:

 - Faster accumulation rates: Another benefit of unstructured data is in data accumulation rates.
 There is no need to predefine the data, which means it can be collected quickly and easily.

-- Data lake storage: Unstructured data is often stored in cloud data lakes, which allow for massive storage.
-Cloud data lakes also allow for pay-as- you-use storage pricing, which helps cut costs and allows for easy scalability.
+- Better pricing and scalability: Unstructured data is often stored in cloud data lakes, which allow for massive storage.
+Cloud data lakes also allow for pay-as-you-use storage pricing, which helps cut costs and allows for easy scalability.

 Cons of unstructured data

 There are also cons to using unstructured data.
-It requires specific expertise and specialized tools in order to be used to its fullest potential.
+The biggest challenge is that it requires both specific expertise and specialized tools in order to be used to its fullest potential.

-- Requires data science expertise: The largest drawback to unstructured data is that data science expertise is required to prepare and analyze the data.
-A standard business user cannot use unstructured data as it is, due to its undefined/non-formatted nature.
-Using unstructured data requires understanding the topic or area of the data, but also of understanding how the data can be related to make it useful.
+- Data science expertise: The largest drawback to unstructured data is that data science expertise is required to prepare and analyze the data.
+A standard business user cannot use unstructured data as-is due to its undefined/non-formatted nature.
+Using unstructured data requires understanding the topic or area of the data, but also of how the data can be related to make it useful.

-- Specialized tools: In addition to the required expertise, unstructured data requires specialized tools to manipulate.
-Standard data tools are intended for use with structured data, which leaves a data manager with limited choices in products for unstructured data, some of which are still in their infancy.
+- Specialized tools: In addition to the required professional expertise, unstructured data requires specialized tools to manipulate.
+Standardized tools are intended for use with structured data, which leaves a data manager with limited choices in products — some of which are still in their infancy — for utilizing unstructured data.